 ‘No sir, because I’ve never seen it painted before.’”

-–The criticism against specialization is that each specialism—and there are so many—encourages an infinity of specialized questions and topics taking us further and further away from ever gaining a total view.
-Yet when infinity meets infinity, you’d think there’d be some overlap.
+–All of this incompleteness has at least one upside.
+The criticism against specialization is that each specialism—and there are so many—encourages an infinity of specialized questions and topics taking us further and further away from ever gaining a total view.
+(Yet when infinity meets infinity, you’d think there’d be some overlap.)

-The more specializations, the easier it should be to recognize we share the limits of knowledge, right?
-The more we differentiate needs, risks and issues, the more likely we can recast (represent) the complex into multiple ways that matter, right?
+The more specializations, however, the easier it should be to recognize we share the limits of knowledge, right?
+Now the upside: The more we differentiate needs, risks and issues, the more likely we can recast (re-present) the complex into multiple ways that matter, right?

 –Is the sense of incompleteness the felt part of an irreducible particularity of being, that sense we never body forth as representative or total?